VinceLM96/VinceLM96/README.md

 - 👋 Hi, I’m @VinceLM96
 - 👀 I’m interested in data science, psychology, and basketball
 - 🌱 I’m currently learning data mining and web analytics
-- 💞️ I’m looking to collaborate on intro-level project for data mining and visualization
+- 💞️ I’m looking to collaborate on entry-level project for data mining and visualization
 - 📫 How to reach me: vincentli9610@gmail.com

 <!---